Aaron-Cunningham/Bank-Management-System/Docs/README.md

 Banking application
 ===================
 This is a terminal based banking application that uses the Pandas Data Analysis Library.
+This application required me to research pandas and how to edit data within the CSV file.
-This app has a vast amount of functionality such as been able to see all clients of the bank, deposit/withdraw money from a clients account, search for specific clients in the bank, and add a client to the bank.
+I did this by using various reliable sources such as Geeksforgeeks and Stackoverflow This app has a vast amount of functionality such as been able to see all clients of the bank, deposit/withdraw money from a clients account, search for specific clients in the bank, and add a client to the bank.
 This was created as part of my ***Programming